-Cities and countries in the Global South have been making progress on high-quality cycling infrastructure and supportive policies to become more cycle-friendly.
+Cities and countries around the world have been making progress on high-quality cycling infrastructure and supportive policies to become more cycle-friendly.

 - Addis Ababa, Ethiopia, and Kigali, Rwanda have initiated car-free days to prioritize cycling and walking as a public health solution.

 - Pune, India’s Comprehensive Bicycle Plan lays out 400 km of cycle lanes, and cycle tracks have been installed on major arterials including Jangli Maharaj (JM) Road.